JoelNiklaus/LegalDatasets/finetune/Mapa/README.md

 ---

-# Dataset Card for Spanish Datasets for Sensitive Entity Detection in the Legal Domain
+# Dataset Card for Multilingual European Datasets for Sensitive Entity Detection in the Legal Domain

 ## Table of Contents